IntoThatGoodNight/Guanaco/README.md

 Instructions on how to use Guanaco-lora-7b on windows!

 ### Installation
-1. Recommend that you download and install [cuda 11.6](https://developer.nvidia.com/cuda-11-6-0-download-archive)
+1. Recommend that you download and install [cuda 11.6](https://developer.nvidia.com/cuda-11-6-0-download-archive) if you have a nvidia gpu
 2. Download [oobabooga-windows.zip](https://github.com/oobabooga/one-click-installers/archive/refs/heads/oobabooga-windows.zip)
 3. Extract `oobabooga-windows.zip` and run `install.bat`, select `nvidia` if you have an nvidia gpu
 4. Open a terminal and activate the conda enviroment using `conda activate`, be sure you are in the correct environment using `conda info --env`